sneddy/pneumothorax-segmentation/README.md

 - (3,1,4) for albunet_valid and seunet;
 - (1,1,1) for albunet_public;
 - (2,1,2) for resnet50.

+**Why exactly these weights?**

+In the beginning, I trained using only 1-1-1 scheme and this way I get my best public score.

+I noticed that in older epochs, Dice loss is higher than the rest about 10 times.

+For balancing them I decide to use a 3-1-4 scheme and it got me the best validation score.

+As a compromise I chose 2-1-2 scheme for resnet50)

 ### Sliding sample rate
 Let's name portion of pneumathorax images as sample rate.